Nurse shark: Distribution and habitat

 The nurse shark has a wide but patchy geographical distribution along tropical and subtropical coastal waters of the Eastern Atlantic, Western Atlantic, and Eastern Pacific.
-In the Eastern Atlantic it ranges from Cape Verde to Gabon (accidental north to France).
-In the Western Atlantic, including the Caribbean, it ranges from Rhode Island to southern Brazil, and in the East Pacific from Baja California to Peru.
+In the Eastern Atlantic, it ranges from Cape Verde to Gabon (accidental north to France).
+In the Western Atlantic, including the Caribbean, it ranges from Rhode Island to southern Brazil, and in the Eastern Pacific from Baja California to Peru.

-Nurse sharks are a typically inshore bottom-dwelling species.
+Nurse sharks are a typically inshore, bottom-dwelling species.
 Juveniles are mostly found on the bottom of shallow coral reefs, seagrass flats, and around mangrove islands, whereas older individuals typically reside in and around deeper reefs and rocky areas, where they tend to seek shelter in crevices and under ledges during the day and leave their shelter at night to feed on the seabed in shallower areas.

 Nurse sharks are also subject to piebaldism, a genetic condition that results in a partial lack of body pigmentation and a speckled body.

 Biology and ecology

-Nurse sharks are opportunistic predators that feed primarily on small fish (e.g. stingrays, teleosts) and some invertebrates (e.g. crustaceans, molluscs, sea urchins, tunicates, anthozoans), as well as algae.
+Nurse sharks are opportunistic predators that feed primarily on small fish (e.g. stingrays, teleosts) and some invertebrates (e.g. crustaceans, molluscs, sea urchins, tunicates, and anthozoans), as well as algae.
 They are typically solitary nocturnal animals, rifling through bottom sediments in search of food at night, but are often gregarious during the day forming large sedentary groups.
 Nurse sharks are obligate suction feeders capable of generating suction forces that are among the highest recorded for any aquatic vertebrate to date.
 Although their small mouths may limit the size of prey, they can exhibit a suck-and-spit behavior and/or shake their head violently to reduce the size of food items.

-Nurse sharks are exceptionally sedentary unlike most other shark species.
-Nurse sharks show strong site fidelity (typical of reef sharks), and it is one of the few shark species known to exhibit mating site fidelity, as they will return to the same breeding grounds time and time again.
+Nurse sharks are exceptionally sedentary, unlike most other shark species.
+Nurse sharks show strong site fidelity (typical of reef sharks) and are one of the few shark species known to exhibit mating-site fidelity, as they will return to the same breeding grounds time and time again.

 American alligators (Alligator mississippiensis) and American crocodiles (Crocodylus acutus) may occasionally prey on nurse sharks in some coastal habitats.
 Photographic evidence and historical accounts suggest that encounters between species are commonplace in their shared habitats.

 Reproduction

 Nurse sharks are ovoviviparous, with fertilized eggs hatching inside the female.
 The mating cycle of nurse sharks is biennial, with females taking up to 18 months to produce a new batch of eggs.
 The mating season runs from late June to the end of July, with a gestation period of six months and a typical litter of 21–29 pups.
-The young nurse sharks are born fully developed at about 30 cm long.
+The young are born fully developed at about 30 cm long.

 Nurse sharks engage in multiple paternity during mating season.
-A study conducted over a ten-year span found that a brood of nurse sharks had more genotypes than broods with one father.
+A study conducted over a 10-year span found that a brood of nurse sharks had more genotypes than broods with one father.
 Fourteen separate genotypes were found in the brood examined, which suggests that more than one father fertilized the mother's eggs.
 Engagement in multiple paternity promotes genetic variation.